Anas436/Brain-Tumor-Detection/README.md

 # Brain Tumor Detection
-Brain Tumor is the common disease in today's world.People of all ages can be affect by this disease.In this AI world we can solve this problem by CNN or transfer learning model.My motivation is worked to solve this problem and generalize a web service that everyone can use it.
+Brain Tumor is a common disease in today's world.
+People of all ages can be affected by this disease.
+In this AI world, we can solve this problem by CNN or a transfer learning model.
+My motivation is to solve this problem and generalize a web service that everyone can use.
 ## 📌 Features

 ✅ Tensorflow

 ✅ Deep Learning and Transfer Learning

-🔥 Trained on kaggle Brain tumor dataset
+🔥 Trained on the Kaggle Brain Tumor dataset

 💡 Uses ONNX for optimized inference